Azarattum/TelegramLocator/README.md

 # Telegram Locator
-Python script that creates a precise map of people around you
+Python script that creates a precise map of people around you.

 ## Features:
   - Collects data using **people nearby** telegram feature